mrismanaziz/Reforestation/README.md

-## Want to hear my pizza joke?
-Never mind, it's too cheesy.
+## I used to hate facial hair, but then it grew on me.